 –A Clean Diet – For me that means, low acidity and higher alkaline foods, no gluten, limiting sugar, limited alcohol, etc. Trust me, I always wonder why I come back from vacay with my mouth lit up with these suckers, but since a lot of canker sores can be related to and caused by GI disorders or a gluten sensitivity, it makes complete sense.
 [More on this below…]

 (i.e: bloated, heaviness, indigestion, not hungry in the mornings, intestinal spasms, ate too heavy over the weekend, slow metabolism, food sensitivities, nausea, etc.)

 –An Apple Cider Vinegar Mocktail – 4 oz. cold water, splash of a favorite juice (apple or a citrus juice works best), 1 oz apple cider vinegar, dash of cayenne pepper.
 Stir & sip it down!
-More on the benefits of ACV, here.
+More on the benefits/uses of ACV here and here.
 I like to drink mine before/with breakfast.
 It honestly helps wake ya right up and jump start your metabolism! // Find it on/at: Any grocery store.
 I prefer the Bragg’s brand, but just make sure you get one “with the mother”.

 –Probiotic Supplement – like Arbonne’s Digestion Plus, taken daily.
 Not only is it packed with probiotics but it has the help of added good-for-you digestive enzymes.
 It comes in powdered form.
 Mix with 4 oz. of water and chug it down.
 It also doesn’t need to be refrigerated, making it great for travel.// Find it on/at: There are also plenty of good ones readily available at Whole Foods.
 I’d recommend buying it at the store (vs. online) and ensuring it has remained refrigerated.